PsyChat: A Client-Centric Dialogue System for Mental Health Support: Abstract

 \section{Abstract}

 Dialogue systems are increasingly integrated into mental health support to help clients facilitate exploration, gain insight, take action, and ultimately heal themselves.
-For a dialogue system to be practical and user-friendly, it should be client-centric, focusing on the client's behaviors.
+A practical and user-friendly dialogue system should be client-centric, focusing on the client's behaviors.
 However, existing dialogue systems publicly available for mental health support often concentrate solely on the counselor's strategies rather than the behaviors expressed by clients.
-This can lead to the implementation of unreasonable or inappropriate counseling strategies and corresponding responses from the dialogue system.
+This can lead to unreasonable or inappropriate counseling strategies and corresponding responses generated by the dialogue system.
 To address this issue, we propose PsyChat, a client-centric dialogue system that provides psychological support through online chat.
-The client-centric dialogue system comprises five modules: \textit{client behavior recognition}, \textit{counselor strategy selection}, \textit{input packer}, \textit{response generator} intentionally fine-tuned to produce responses, and \textit{response selection}.
+The client-centric dialogue system comprises five modules: \textit{client behavior recognition}, \textit{counselor strategy selection}, \textit{input packer}, \textit{response generator}, and \textit{response selection}.
 Both automatic and human evaluations demonstrate the effectiveness and practicality of our proposed dialogue system for real-life mental health support.
-Furthermore, we employ our proposed dialogue system to simulate a real-world client-virtual-counselor interaction scenario.
-The system is capable of predicting the client's behaviors, selecting appropriate counselor strategies, and generating accurate and suitable responses, as demonstrated in the scenario.
+Furthermore, the case study demonstrates that the dialogue system can predict the client's behaviors, select appropriate counselor strategies, and generate accurate and suitable responses.